 - 1. Upon activation of the fire alarm system, everyone shall immediately leave the building. - 2.
 Feel the door.
 If it is hot, do not open it. - 3.
 If the door is cool, crouch low and open the door slowly.
 Close the door quickly if smoke is present. - 4.
 If the hallway is smoke-free or there is a light smoke condition, proceed to the nearest exit.
 If a light smoke condition is present stay below the smoke (crouch or crawl). - 5.
-Leave the building and meet at your designated evacuation meeting site. - 6.
-Never use elevators during a fire evacuation. - 7.
-A verbal signal to re-enter will be given by a University Police officer.
+Leave the building and meet at your designated evacuation meeting site. meeting site. - 6.
+Never use elevators during a fire evacuation.